 There will be some restrictions, but these will vary depending on why you have had your pacemaker fitted.
-It is very important that you discuss this with your nurse, physiologist or doctor at the pacemaker clinic who will explain this in more detail.
+It is very important that you discuss this with your nurse, physiologist or doctor at your appointment in the Pacemaker Clinic who will explain this in more detail.